Egypt: Transport

 Transport in Egypt is primarily concentrated around Cairo, following the Nile River's settlement patterns.
 The country's 4800 km railway network is operated by Egyptian National Railways, with its main line running from Alexandria to Aswan.
 In 2021, Egypt launched a $4.5 billion high-speed rail project to connect Ain Sokhna, Mersa Matruh, and Alexandria, later expanding to include routes linking Greater Cairo to Aswan and Luxor to Hurghada and Safaga.

 The Cairo Metro operates three lines, with a fourth line under construction and plans for additional expansions in the future.
 Meanwhile, two monorail lines are also being built in the city, along with a metro system in Alexandria.

 Egypt has undertaken major road infrastructure expansion through the National Roads Project, increasing the total length of main roads by nearly 30% from 23,500 km in 2014 to 30,500 km in 2024.
-Alongside constructing new highways, thousands of kilometers of roads have been upgraded, leading to improvements in Egypt's Road Quality Index, which rose from 118th place in 2015 to 18th place in 2024.
+Alongside constructing new highways, thousands of kilometres of roads have been upgraded.
+Egypt's ranking in the Road Quality Index rose from 118th place in 2015 to 18th place in 2024.

 Egypt's aviation sector is led by EgyptAir, the country's flag carrier and largest airline, founded in 1932 by Talaat Harb.
 Now state-owned, EgyptAir operates from its Cairo International Airport hub, with scheduled passenger and cargo services to over 75 destinations across the Middle East, Europe, Africa, Asia, and the Americas.
 The airline's current fleet consists of 80 aircraft.